suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 This mechanism ensures that the two or more manifest processors do not need to trust each other, except in a very limited case.
 When parameter setting across security domains is used, it must be very carefully considered.
 Only parameters that do not have an effect on security properties should be allowed.
 The dependency manifest MAY control which parameters are allowed to be set by using the Override Parameters directive.
 The second manifest processor MAY also control which parameters may be set by the first manifest processor by means of an ACL that lists the allowed parameters.
 For example, a URI may be set by a dependent without a substantial impact on the security properties of the manifest.

+##  Dependency Resolution {#suit-dependency-resolution}

+The Dependency Resolution Command Sequence is a container for the commands needed to acquire and process the dependencies of the current manifest.
+Ideally, all dependency manifests should fetched before any payload is fetched to ensure that all manifests are available and authenticated before any of the (larger) payloads are acquired.

 ##  Added and Modified Commands

 All commands are modified in that they can also target dependencies.
 However, Set Component Index has a larger modification.